alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 To test ideas faster, solve more puzzles to see what lets you conclude an idea is wrong, and try to shortcut to that on the next puzzle.

-To execute better, practice by solving more puzzles.
+To execute better, practice by solving more puzzles, ideally with other people so you can copy their tricks.

 Wait This Seems Too Simple